Ensemble Variational Fokker-Planck Methods for Data Assimilation: Introduction

 Particle flow filtering, where particles move continuously in the state space toward samples from a posterior distribution, has attracted considerable attention recently as a general methodology for Bayesian inference.
 The particle motion is governed by the flow of a differential equation.
 To define this flow, the Stein variational gradient descent method~\cite{Liu_2016_Stein} uses the equality between the Stein discrepancy and the gradient of the Kullback-Leibler (KL) divergence~\cite{Kolmogoroff_1931_FPE} between the current and posterior distributions.
 The aim is to progressively minimize the KL divergence between the posterior distribution and the sequence of intermediate particle distributions and the posterior distribution.
 A closed form solution to the flow is defined by embedding the particles into a reproducing kernel Hilbert space (RKHS), whose kernel must be meticulously chosen.
-The mapping particle filter (MPF)~\cite{Pulido_2019_mapping-PF} employs the Stein variational gradient descent approach to perform data assimilation.
-Scalability of MPF to higher dimensions is a challenge as kernel tuning is difficult for a small ensemble size.
-To alleviate this challenge the particle flow filter (PFF)~\cite{Hu_2020_mapping-PF} employs different localized kernel functions for each state variable.
+The mapping particle filter (MPF)~\cite{Pulido_2019_mapping-PF} employs the Stein variational gradient descent approach to perform data assimilation. {Scalability of MPF to higher dimensions is challenging, as MPF is biased for a small ensemble spread due to a finite number of samples}. {The particle flow filter (PFF)~\cite{Hu_2020_mapping-PF} reduces this bias by employing different localized kernel functions for each state variable, but the problem does not disappear.}